strapi/rfcs/rfcs/xxx-v4-query-engine.md

 ## Query API

-To work with entities in the database you can user the Query api:
+To work with entities in the database you can use the Query api:

 **Example**